 Minimum Entry Requirements

-- M.Sc. (by research): Upper Second Class Master's Degree, although students with an Upper Second or better Bachelor's Degree may be considered.
+- M.Sc. (by research): Upper Second Class or better Master's or Bachelor's Degree.

 Comparisons of academic entrance requirements and academic qualifications for non-UK applicants may be found here.

 Applicants whose native language is not English will be asked to supply evidence of their competence in the English language such as a certificate from one of the following tests: